Shopify/unity-buy-sdk/README.md

 $ scripts/test.sh
 ```

-Alternatively, you might find it more efficient to run the following instead:
+Alternatively, you might find it more efficient to run the following command:
 ```bash
 $ scripts/test_watch.sh
 ```

 `test_watch.sh` watches all development files for changes.
-Once a change is detected, tests will be recompiled and run.
+When a change is detected, tests will be recompiled and run.

 <img src="https://cdn.shopify.com/shopify-marketing_assets/builds/19.0.0/shopify-full-color-black.svg" width="200" />